-2. Optional Oracle configuration files such as the theorem of the Oracle Database software installation.
+2. Optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraaccess.xml can be placed in the network/admin subdirectory of the Oracle Database software installation.

 Alternatively, Oracle configuration files can be put in another, accessible directory.
 Then set the environment variable TNS_ADMIN to that directory name.